 Wendell R. Brooks.
-Mr. Brooks has served as an Executive Vice President and the President of our Production & Infrastructure Division since August 2010.
+Mr. Brooks has served as Executive Vice President; President -Production & Infrastructure since August 2010.
 He served as Chief Executive Officer and President of Allied Production Services, Inc. from October 2007 until August 2010.
 Prior to that, from 1996 to October 2007, he was the Group Director for the well support business of John Wood Group Plc, a public Scottish company traded on the London Stock Exchange.
 Mr. Brooks also served on the board of directors of Wood Group during that time.
-Mr. Brooks has also been President of Del Norte Inc. and was employed by Geosource, Inc. from 1975 to 1984 where he was involved in business development and served as President of two divisions.
+Mr. Brooks has also been President of Del Norte Inc., and was involved in business and served as President of two divisions while employed by Geosource, Inc. from 1975 to 1984.
 Mr. Brooks has a B.B.A. from the University of Texas at Arlington and an M.B.A. from the Harvard Business School.

 James W. Harris.
 Mr. Harris has served as our Senior Vice President and Chief Financial Officer since August 2010.
-From December 2005 until August 2, 2010, Mr. Harris served as FOT's Executive Vice President and Chief Financial Officer.
+From December 2005 until August 2, 2010, Mr. Harris served as Forum's Executive Vice President and Chief Financial Officer.
 Mr. Harris was Vice President, Controller of VeriCenter, Inc., a provider of information technology services, and General Manager of its AppSite Hosting service line from January 2004 through November 2005.
 Prior to joining VeriCenter, from August 1999 through December 2001, Mr. Harris worked for Enron Energy Services, Inc., as a Vice President and thereafter served as a consultant through December 2003.
 Mr. Harris began his career at Price Waterhouse from January 1985 until February 1994, with his final position being a Senior Tax Manager, and at Baker Hughes Incorporated from February 1994 until May 1999 in various positions, including Vice President, Tax and Controller.
 Mr. Harris received his B.S. and his Masters of Accounting from Brigham Young University and his M.B.A. from Rice University.
 Mr. Harris is a certified public accountant.

 James L. McCulloch.
 Mr. McCulloch has served as our Senior Vice President, General Counsel and Secretary since October 2010.
 Mr. McCulloch was a private investor from January 2008 until October 2010, and since February 2008 has also served on the board of directors of Sunland Inc., a privately held pipeline construction and services company.
 In 1983, Mr. McCulloch joined Global Marine Inc., a leading international offshore drilling contractor, as Assistant General Counsel and served in a variety of capacities within the legal department until being named Senior Vice President and General Counsel in 1995.
-In 2001 Global Marine merged with Santa Fe International Corporation, an international land and offshore drilling contractor, to form GlobalSantaFe Corporation, the second largest offshore drilling company in the world, where Mr. McCulloch continued to serve as Senior Vice President and General Counsel until the company's merger with Transocean Inc. in December 2007.
-Prior to joining Global Marine, Mr. McCulloch worked for a privately held shipping company based in Tampa, Florida and as an associate with the Phelps Dunbar law firm in New Orleans, Louisiana.
+In 2001, Global Marine merged with Santa Fe International Corporation, an international land and offshore drilling contractor, to form GlobalSantaFe Corporation, where Mr. McCulloch continued to serve as Senior Vice President and General Counsel until the company's merger with Transocean Inc. in December 2007.
 Mr. McCulloch received his B.A. from Tulane University and his J.D. from Tulane University School of Law.

 Michael D. Danford.
-Mr. Danford has served as our Vice President-Human Resources since August 2010.
-He served as Vice President-Human Resources for FOT from November 2007 until August 2010.
-Prior to joining Forum, from August 2007 through November 2007, he worked at Trico Marine Services Inc. as Vice President-Human Resources.
-From 1997 through July 2007, Mr. Danford served as Director of Human Resources and Vice President-Human Resources for Hydril Company.
+Mr. Danford has served as our Vice President - Human Resources since November 2007.
+Prior to joining Forum, from August 2007 through November 2007, he worked at Trico Marine Services Inc. as Vice President - Human Resources.
+From 1997 through July 2007, Mr. Danford served as Director of Human Resources and Vice President - Human Resources for Hydril Company.
 From 1991 to 1997, Mr. Danford served in various human resources roles for Baker Hughes Incorporated.
-Prior to joining Baker Hughes Incorporated, Mr. Danford served as a recruiter and as an employee relations representative in the human resources department for Compaq Computer from 1990 to 1991.
+Prior to joining Baker Hughes Incorporated, from 1990 to 1991, Mr. Danford served as a recruiter and as an employee relations representative in the human resources department for Compaq Computer.
 Mr. Danford holds a B.S. degree in Computer Science from the University of Louisiana at Monroe (formerly Northeast Louisiana University).